 From tackling cancer and poverty to finding the energy solutions of the future, our research is making a real difference to the quality of people’s lives across the globe.

-We focus our research around some of the world’s biggest challenges.
+Our pioneering, interdisciplinary and collaborative research is tackling some of the world's biggest challenges.

 Find out about some of the areas in which our research is making a difference.